WangJiexin/Temporal-Event-Profiling/README.md

 Note that if you choose finer granularities (e.g., Week, Day), you need to use larger gpu memory or/and reduce the batch size.

 ## Prepare Multivariate Time Series And Model Input

-The process of preparing multivariate time series and necessary data are described in the `data_processing` [README](data_processing/README.md).
+Steps to prepare multivariate time series and necessary data input are described in the `data_processing` [README](data_processing/README.md).